not-fl3/miniquad/docs/cross-platform-logs.md

 # 2. With embedded logging implementation

-If the main target platform is wasm - there are not much of a choice, just `sapp_console_log`. miniquad can provide its own logging macroses, very similar to `log-rs` ones.
+If the main target platform is wasm - there are not much of a choice, just `sapp-console-log`.
+`miniquad` can provide its own logging macroses, very similar to `log-rs` ones.
 Each logging call will be redirected into appropriate `console.*()` call on wasm and just into `eprintln!()` on desktop.

 To use this, enable miniquad "log-impl" feature in Cargo.toml: